EndeavourOS-Community-Editions/sway/README.md

 - Bar is finished just need to clean up the config
 - Intergrate Power Menu
 - Hmmm, I can't think of anything else?
-- Working on replicating sway's default keybindings over i3's
+- Working on replicating sway's default keybindings over i3's - DONE!

 Keybindings

-Everything is the same as the i3 (for now!) , there is not yet a reference file (working on it)

-One thing that changed : To launch wofi is is super+D , I recommend you look through the config for sway has some extra features which I added.

-eg: - A scratchpad
+Are sway defautls as of 7:45pm UK Time